penwyp/ClaudePreference/commands/m-orchestrated-dev.md

 5. **Evidence-Based Decision Making (Agent O)**
    - Use **sequential-thinking** to evaluate review results against acceptance criteria
-   - Apply **web_search** to research solutions for identified issues
+   - Apply **web_search** (include "2025" in search terms) to research solutions for identified issues
    - Leverage external validation for technical decisions
    - If approved: proceed to finalization with documented rationale
    - If rejected: coordinate next development iteration with research-backed guidance
    - Track progress and maintain cycle momentum with data-driven insights

 6. **Cycle Repetition**
-   - Repeat steps 3-5 until Agent R approves the implementation
+   - Repeat steps 3-7 until Agent R approves the implementation
    - Maintain clear communication between all agents
    - Document decisions and iteration rationale